YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 -timeout=<timeout in seconds>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Specifies the time (in seconds) that the shutdown command should wait before signaling the Source Server to shut down.
-If you do not specify -timeout, the default timeout period is 30 seconds.
 If you specify -timeout=0 , shutdown is signaled immediately.
+The default is 120 seconds and the maximum timeout is 3600 seconds.
+Any value higher than 3600 produces the INVSHUTDOWN error.

 ^^^^^^^^^^^^
 -zerobacklog